Account Takeover (ATO) Attacks

 1. Twitter Bitcoin Scam (2020)

-High-profile Twitter accounts, including those of Elon Musk, Barack Obama, and Bill Gates, were compromised through social engineering, allowing attackers to promote a Bitcoin scam that netted over $100,000 before being shut down.
+High-profile accounts, including those of Elon Musk, Barack Obama, and Bill Gates, were hijacking via social engineering, allowing attackers to promote a Bitcoin scam that netted over $100,000 before being shut down.

-Attackers accessed a private GitHub repository and used login credentials to steal personal data of 57 million Uber users and drivers, prompting Uber to pay $100,000 to keep the breach quiet, which later led to legal and reputational damage when disclosed.
+Hackers accessed Uber’s GitHub repository and used leaked login credentials to steal personal data of 57 million users and drivers.

 How To Prevent Account Takeover Attacks